IgorVeic/Qintronics-Project-Full-Stack/README.md

 • View all registered orders.

 Delivery Person:
-• Mark orders as taken or delivered.
+• Mark orders as taken or delivered..

 Customer:
 • Make orders and pay with cash or card (save card details if needed).